snac-cooperative/snac_eac_cpf_utils/readme.md

 http://www.cygwin.com/

-You can retrieve the EAD-CPF code from github with a web browser, or via the command line utility "git".
+You can retrieve the EAC-CPF code from github with a web browser, or via the command line utility "git".
 The command line utility is faster and easier to use for updates.

 Beginners may enjoy the introduction to Linux and MacOSX commands: